 In this financial report BioArctic reports key financial ratios, some of which are not defined by IFRS.
 The Company's assesses that these key ratios are important additional information, since they enable investors, securities analysts, management of the company and other stakeholders to better analyze and evaluate the company's business and financial trends.
 These key ratios should not be analyzed separately or replace key ratios that have been calculated in accordance with IFRS.
-These key ratios should not be compared to other key ratios with similar names applied by other companies.
-This is due to the fact that key ratios cannot always be defined in the same way and other companies may calculate them in a different way than BioArctic.
+Neither should they be compared to other key ratios with similar names applied by other companies, as key ratios cannot always be defined in the same way.
+Other companies may calculate them in a different way than BioArctic.